The Finnish Whodunnit Society

 The Finnish Whodunnit Society, founded in 1984, brings together crime fiction and detective stories enthusiasts from all over the country and even abroad – readers, authors, translators, journalists as well as critics, collectors, and publishers.

 Our purpose is to promote this exciting literary genre.
-We publish a quarterly magazine, Ruumiin kulttuuri, award an annual prize for a best crime novel of the previous year and organise various events to our 1,000 members concentrating on murder and mayhem in their fictional form.
-In 2024, we will celebrate our 40th anniversary with several events around Finland.
+We publish a quarterly magazine, Ruumiin kulttuuri, award an annual prize for a best crime novel of the previous year and organise various events to our 1,200 members concentrating on murder and mayhem in their fictional form.
+In 2024, we celebrated our 40th anniversary with several events around Finland.
 We are a non-profit organization based in Helsinki.

 Our emblem depicts Finland’s most famous fictional sleuth, Detective Inspector Palmu of the Helsinki CID, as portrayed in four feature films of the 60s.
 The actor Joel Rinne immortalized the bowler, the muffler, and the cigar into an immediately recognizable figure.
 Originally, the Palmu character was a creation of the internationally acclaimed novelist Mika Waltari for his award-winning début mystery of 1939, Kuka murhasi rouva Skrofin? (trans. into French as Qui a tué Mme Skrof?; also into Swedish, German and other European languages).
 Another Palmu detective novel followed immediately the next year, whereas the third and final one appeared only after a hiatus of 22 years, boosted by the successful filmatizations of the first two stories.